 Data availability.
-Genome sequence of 50 strains (contained 5 E. coli genomes) and the reference genome were downloaded from the National Center for Biotechnology Information (ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/bacteria/).
-Please refer to Supplementary Table S1 for detailed information.
-Raw sequences of the 5 mock metagenomics datasets are available in the EBI repository /to/be/uploaded.
-The MetaPGN pipeline, and Cytoscape session files for E. coli pangenome networks derived from five pathogenic E. coli strains and from 760 metagenomes are available on Github (https://github.com/peng-ye/MetaPGN).
+Genome sequence of 60 strains (including 5 E. coli strains) and the E. coli K-12 reference genome were downloaded from the National Center for Biotechnology Information (ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/bacteria/, Please refer to Supplementary Table S1 for detailed information).
+Sequencing data of the 760 metagenomes were previously generated in the Metagenomics of the Human Intestinal Tract (MetaHIT) project [21-24], and assemblies of these 760 metagenomes are deposited at EBI under PRJEB28245.
+The MetaPGN pipeline, related manuals and Cytoscape session files for E. coli pangenome networks derived from five pathogenic E. coli strains and from 760 metagenomes are available on Github (https://github.com/peng-ye/MetaPGN) and SciCrunch (SCR_016454).